zmanda/libzcloud/docs/introduction.rst

 exposed as methods on that object.
 The store is specified using a string that gives the cloud provider and any other information required to find the data.

+Most of the store operations take a key as an index into the key/value store.
-The store operations take an "address" to specify the key in question, and values are represented as arbitrary byte streams.
+The key is generally a printable string.
+Values are represented as arbitrary byte streams.

 Since values are often very large, libzcloud operates on streams rather than pre-allocated strings.
 Upload operations pull data from a "producer", and